 "Oh, and you should probably take a brush to that hair.
 It's starting to look a tad bushy," I added.

 Stupefy!"
 I heard, ducking for cover.
 I didn't feel anything and rose slowly.
-I turned around to face a boy about my height, with black, wavy hair, light blue eyes, a scar on his chin. and one canine tooth missing.
+I turned around to face a boy about my height, with black, wavy hair, light blue eyes, and a scar on his chin.

 "What the bloody hell are you doing," the boy shouted.
 He grabbed my arm and tried to pry me from the compartment, but I wouldn't budge.